LukasWallrich/GoldCoreQuants-old/docs/12-probability.md

 The key message for evaluating the results of statistical tests, as well as any other tests, is that it helps to think about *prior probabilities.* If a hypothesis is very implausible, then even data that is only likely if that hypothesis was true should not cause us to entirely forget our informed (!) previous beliefs.
 Rather we should think about how to shift them.

 **Bayesian statistics** starts from this idea, and has developed into a whole different approach to statistical inference.
 Unlike frequentist statistics (which we have focused on), it does not consider hypothetical repeated experiments  to test whether data is inconsistent with a specific null hypothesis.
 Instead, it tries to use the data we actually obtain  to shift our estimates of specific parameters.
 A big barrier to its wide-spread adoption is that it only adds a lot of value if it uses specific prior probabilities, which can be hard to obtain and justify - why would a specific hypothesis have a prior probability of being true of 8% rather than 1%?
-(And you have seen above what a different that makes for our belief after we have obtained new evidence.)
+(And you have seen above what a difference that makes for our belief after we have obtained new evidence.)
 One surprisingly powerful way around that is to survey experts ... but this is all material for your own further study or a more advanced course.
 As a starting point, you can have a look at the first presentation linked to under Further Resources.

 ## Further resources